 and the additive noise samples satisfy $\mathbf{n}_u(t)\sim\mathcal{CN}(\mathbf{0},\sigma_n^2\mathbf{I})$.

-\paragraph*{Received Signal Representation} Within each slot, the IBS allocates its transmit power across confidential data, AN, and sensing using fractions $(\alpha_t,\beta_t,\gamma_t)$ from sensing model ~\ref{powersplit_model}.
+\paragraph*{Received Signal Representation} Within each slot, the IBS allocates its transmit power across confidential data, AN, and sensing using fractions $(\alpha_t,\beta_t,\gamma_t)$ from the sensing model~\ref{powersplit_model}.
 Thus, the IBS transmit signal in slot $t$ is modeled as

-where $\mathbf{F}_{\mathrm{AN}}$ is designed to approximately lie in the nullspace of the stacked legitimate channels\cite{4543070}, and $\mathbf{s}(t)$ contains the scheduled data streams and $\mathbf{z}(t)$ is the AN vector.
+where $\mathbf{F}_{\mathrm{AN}}$ is designed to approximately lie in the null space of the stacked legitimate channels\cite{4543070}, and $\mathbf{s}(t)$ contains the scheduled data streams and $\mathbf{z}(t)$ is the AN vector.
 Thereby, limiting AN leakage toward THNs while intentionally degrading eavesdropper reception.